 I kept trying to fight it, to bring myself back to hope and optimism.
 But this morning I couldn't do it.
 And so I didn't.
 I didn't get up and get to work like I usually do.
-I didn't read the news or listen to NPR.
+I didn't read the news or listen to a podcast.
 Instead, I sat quietly in my chair, looking out the window.

 I sat with my heavy feelings.
 I sat with my fear.
 I sat with my worries over the future.
 I sat with the feelings of discord and breaking apart that keep rising up around me.
 I fought nothing and surrendered to it all.

 Snow slowly falling over pine trees.
 Morning fog that makes everything feel soft and calm.
 Rain drops on the window.
 Hugs from friends.
 Fiction books, travel books and pretty much all books because books are the best.
 And so are libraries.
 And so are people who work in libraries.
 People can be pretty great.

 As my feelings softened I didn't leap right from the heavy feelings to the light.
 I wasn't ready to jump out of my chair and shout my happiness to the world.
 But I had come back to my center, and from that centered place, I asked myself if sitting around all day, paralyzed by heavy feelings, is what I want to remember myself doing when I'd felt stuck while facing a challenge.

 I made some coffee and thought about it more.

 If my future self was looking back on me, twenty years from now, what would she want to see me doing?
 What will she be glad I did?
 What will she want to change?

 As I sipped my coffee, I could feel that thinking of things I still love about this world was a positive step.
 It was getting me back to my inner light.
 I could feel that I want to focus more on what I want, rather than what I'm afraid of.